 He's about to chicken out and turn around when down the road he sees an old man running toward him, waving his open arms and shouting, "O son, my son!
-I thought you were dead, but now you have returned to me alive.
+I thought you were dead, but now you've returned to me alive.
 It's so wonderful to have you back home again!"

-embarrassed by coming home looking like a tramp."
+Junior can't believe his ears.
+Father quickly sneaks him in a side door so no one can see him in shame.
+He gets out his best suit.
+"No boy of mine is going to be embarrassed by coming home looking like a tramp."
 All the time father is telling him about all the letters he had written, pleading for him to return.
-And Homeagain-Joe never does get a chance to make his offer to become a hired hand, because now father is on the phone calling all the relatives and neighbors and inviting them to a big reunion celebration for his son!
+And Home-again-Joe never does get a chance to make his offer to become a hired hand because now father is on the phone calling all the relatives and neighbors and inviting them to a big reunion celebration for his son!
 What a story.
 The Prodigal Father-reckless with his love and forgiveness.